Frequently Asked Questions (FAQs)

 Are the Special Collections Reading Rooms accessible to disabled visitors?

-Yes, the Special Collections Reading Room and the and the public areas of the John Rylands Research Institute and Library and the ARC at the Main Library are fully accessible to wheelchair users.
+Yes, the Special Collections Reading Rooms and the and the public areas of the John Rylands Research Institute and Library and at the Main Library are fully accessible to wheelchair users.
 We also welcome assistance dogs.

 Please contact us if you have any concerns.